Portable Chicken Coops: Your Complete Guide

 After a long winter, a thorough spring cleaning is the perfect way to refresh your coop and prepare for the warmer months ahead.
 Regular maintenance is vital for the longevity of your coop, and this is the time for a deep clean.
 Start by removing all the old bedding and scrubbing down all interior surfaces with a poultry-safe cleaner.
 Check the coop for any signs of wear and tear, tightening loose hardware and making any necessary repairs.
 This is also a great time to inspect the roof and walls to ensure they’re still in top condition.
 Adding fresh bedding and some fun coop accessories can make the space feel brand new for your flock.

-How to Get Ready for Fall
+Getting Your Coop Ready for Fall

 As the days get shorter and cooler, your focus should shift to security and preparing for the coming winter.
 Predators can become more active in the fall as their natural food sources dwindle.
 Double-check all the locks, latches, and wire mesh on your coop to ensure they are secure.
 Since portable coops can sometimes be more vulnerable than stationary ones, it’s crucial to design your coop with predator-proofing in mind from the start.
 This is also a good time to do a final check for any drafts or leaks before the cold weather sets in, and begin to transition to a deeper bedding method to build up an insulating layer for winter.

-Where to Find the Best Portable Coops
+Where to Buy the Best Portable Chicken Coops

 Once you know what you’re looking for, the next step is finding the right company to build your coop.
 The good news is there are some fantastic builders out there creating high-quality, portable coops for every type of flock.
 Whether you prioritize stunning design, large-scale functionality, or a budget-friendly starter home for your hens, there’s a coop that fits your needs.
 We’ve gathered a list of some of the best portable coop providers to help you start your search.
 Each one offers something a little different, from Amish-built craftsmanship to large-scale mobile tractors for serious poultry farmers.
 Take a look at what makes each of these companies stand out so you can find the perfect match for your backyard and your birds.